“Education is not about teaching pupils what to think, but how to think.”

 Explain that teachers help them to learn to read and sing and draw and figure out how to solve problems and so much more.
 Tell them that today is a day to celebrate teachers and all they do to help them to learn more about themselves, their neighbourhood, and about the whole wide world!

 Provide all the necessary art supplies (e.g., brushes, papers, paint) and invite students to paint a picture of a teacher.
 Post the paintings in the lobby of the school with the title “Thank you, Teachers.”
 Encourage inclusive representations in students' paintings (e.g., a variety of cultures, genders, ages and more).

 Describe World Teachers’ Day.
 Ask students why they think that this day was created and is celebrated all over the world.

 Print the word “Teacher” in the centre of a piece of chart paper.
 Brainstorm with students all the words and images that come to mind when they think of teachers.
 Remind students about brainstorming rules (e.g., appropriate answers are accepted, everyone participates).

 Remind students that teachers have decided to go to school for many years to learn how to teach kids important things that will help them to be the best they can be.
 They work very hard to keep students safe, appreciated, and excited about learning.

 Display the following open-ended statement on a chart or whiteboard and ask students to think about how they would complete the sentence: “The thing I like most about teachers is…” Share answers.

-Close by suggesting that when they see teachers in the halls today, they stop, shake their hand, and say “thank you for being a teacher!”
+Close by suggesting that when they see teachers in the halls today, they stop and say “thank you for being a teacher!”